How to Install Brackets Text Editor on Ubuntu and its Variants

 sudo apt-get install snapd

-If you want to install through a command line or Terminal, use Snap command.
-Once you have installed Snap Daemon using above
+If you want to install through a command line or Terminal, use the Snap command.
+Once you have installed Snap Daemon using the above

 snapd command, run the following in the Terminal:

 sudo snap install brackets

 Method 2: Install Brackets Code Editor via PPA

 There is an unofficial PPA for installing Brackets on Ubuntu and other Ubuntu derivatives.
 It’s not recommended as this application support the official software repository in the software center.
 Although if you want to install, run the below command into the Terminal: